rRMSAnalyzer: package to analyze RiboMethSeq data

 available:

-- display all samples (default parameters): by displaying the end read count coverage of all samples using a boxplot at the +/-6 genomic position relative to the genomic position of interest (green box).
+- display all samples (default arguments): by displaying the end read count coverage of all samples using a boxplot at the +/-6 genomic position relative to the genomic position of interest (green box).
 A pink box is displayed if there is other modification in the window.
 Such a plot is automatically used when samples = “all”.
 The median of the read end count and coverage limit are shown as two dashed red lines.

 Here is an example: